PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r1.md

 ### Pinout

-The Freefly GPS pinout is provided below.
+LOCOSYS GPS pinout is provided below.
-For some autopilots, like the [Hex Cube](../flight_controller/pixhawk-2.md) and [PixRacer](../flight_controller/pixracer.md), all that is needed is a 1-1 8-pin JST-GH cable.
+For some autopilots, like the [Hex Cube](../flight_controller/pixhawk-2.md) and [PixRacer](../flight_controller/pixracer.md), all that is needed is a 1-1 6-pin JST-GH cable.

 Pin | Freefly GPS
 --- | ---